 anxiety and depression the way he used to, and has been able to avoid smoking.

-raise.
-He had one physical exam since starting the lithium orotate and all blood
+one physical exam since starting it and all blood

 and urine tests were normal.
 PSA well within normal limits.
 Total cholesterol